My Car Starts Sometimes and Sometimes It Doesn’t [Electrical Issue!]

 Why My Car Starts Sometimes And Sometimes It Doesn’t?

-If the car starts sometimes and sometimes it doesn’t, there can be electrical problems in your car.
+If the car starts intermittently, there can be electrical problems in your car.
 If you hear rapid clicking noises in your car when you turn on the ignition key, there might be issues in either starter or bad ground or starter connections that are causing intermittent failure of starting the car.

-If your car is intermittently not starting but you’re hearing a cranking sound, you should check spark plugs, fuel injectors, and fuel pumps.
-Internal engine problems can also cause your car sometimes start and sometimes not start.
+If your car is starting inconsistently but you’re hearing a cranking sound, you should check spark plugs, fuel injectors, and fuel pumps.
+Internal engine problems can also cause your car sometimes fail to start.

-Here are the causes of a car sometimes starts and sometimes doesn’t:
+Here are the causes of a car starting problems at times:

 - Weak or dead battery